Nonequilibrium thermodynamic foundation of the grand-potential phase field model: Abstract

 \section{Abstract}

-Choosing the correct free energy functional is critical when developing thermodynamically-consistent phase field models.
-We show that the grand-potential phase field model minimizes the Helmholtz free energy.
+Choosing the correct free energy functional is critical when developing thermodynamically consistent phase field models.
+We show that the grand-potential phase field model minimizes the Helmholtz free energy when mass conservation is imposed.
 While both functionals are at a minimum at equilibrium, the Helmholtz free energy decreases monotonically with time in the grand-potential phase field model, whereas the grand potential does not.
-Minimizing the grand potential implies a different problem where a system can exchange mass with its surroundings at every point, leading to a condition of iso-chemical-potential and invalidating mass conservation of the system.
+Minimizing the grand potential implies a different problem where a system can exchange mass with its surroundings at every point, leading to a condition of isochemical potential and invalidating mass conservation of the system.